Tangent: Tangent plane to a surface

 The tangent plane to a surface at a given point p is defined in an analogous way to the tangent line in the case of curves.
 It is the best approximation of the surface by a plane at p, and can be obtained as the limiting position of the planes passing through 3 distinct points on the surface close to p as these points converge to p.
+(A technical detail is that the three points must approach p from at least two non-parallel directions.
+More precisely, two of the three tangent vectors at p must be linearly independent.)
+Mathematically, if the surface is given by a function $z = f(x, y)$, the equation of the tangent plane at point $(x_0, y_0, z_0)$ can be expressed as:

+Here, $\frac{\partial f}{\partial x}$ and $\frac{\partial f}{\partial y}$ are the partial derivatives of the function $f$ with respect to $x$ and $y$ respectively, evaluated at the point $(x_0, y_0)$.
+In essence, the tangent plane captures the local behavior of the surface at the specific point p.
+It's a fundamental concept used in calculus and differential geometry, crucial for understanding how functions change locally on surfaces.

 Higher-dimensional manifolds

 More generally, there is a k-dimensional tangent space at each point of a k-dimensional manifold in the n-dimensional Euclidean space.